bomonike/bomonike.github.io/aws-onboarding.md

    </pre>

 1. Click the icon with the 9 square dots at upper-left for an alphabetical list of service categories.
 1. Click "All services" for an alphabetical list of all AWS services.
+(Previously, there was a thumb tack icon).
 1. Click "View all services" in the content for a list of service names by category (in random order).

    Notice the URL of the page is for a specific region: